opensourcecourse/git-assignment/README.md

 # Task 6: Archeology (bonus, 5 points)

-A file called "secret.py" once existed in this repo.
-Use your git foo to find the commit hash it was created, deleted, and the comments of the file.
+A file called "secret.py" once existed in this repo (on the main branch).
+Checkout the main branch and use your git foo to find the commit hash it was created, deleted, and the contents of the file.
 Post your answers in Task 6 of answers.md

 # Submit PR